Cornelia Geppert

 LA Times, Variety and more.

-In November 2019 her TED Talk went online and has over 1.8 million views already.
+Her TED Talk went online and has over 2 million views already.

 Boris Munser